 Now that we have covered the basics about hooks and yarn in Learn to Crochet — Lesson 1, it’s time to get into some basics stitches.
 This is the fun part!!!

-For a complete list of abbreviations and symbols, please refer to the Crochet Tutorials and Resources tab above.
+For a complete list of abbreviations and symbols, as well as other helpful crochet resources, please refer to the Crochet Tutorials and Resources tab above.
 I will also include the stitch abbreviation and symbol in parentheses after each stitch as it is introduced.

 Most of the time, you will begin by making a slip knot.
 To do this, make a loop with your yarn and place it over the tail (Fig. 1a).
 I like to think of it like a pretzel.
 Place your hook under the tail and pull up through the loop (Fig. 1b), at the same time pull gently on the both ends of the yarn to to create a knot (see Fig. 1c) – but don’t make the knot too tight because you will need to work through the loop on the hook next.